Definability patterns and their symmetries

 \item Let $T=\widetilde{BA}$ be the theory of atomless Boolean algebras; the main sort will be denoted $B$, and we will also consider $B^n$ for $n=1,2,\cdots$.
 Let $B_n \subset B^n$ denote the $n$-tuples of pairwise disjoint nonzero elements, whose sum is $1$; then $B^{[n]}=B_n/Sym(n)$ is the sort of $n$-partitions of $1$, or equivalently the sort coding subalgebras of $B$ of size $2^n$.
 The dual Ramsey Theorem of \cite{dual} states precisely that $T$ is a Ramsey theory in the sorts $B^{[n]}$.

 Let us compute $T\ram$ in full.
 If $B$ is a Boolean algebra with $n$ atoms, and a linear ordering $a_1< \cdots < a_n$ on these atoms.
 Then an element of $B$ can be identified with a subset of $\{a_1,\ldots,a_n\}$ or equivalently an $n$-string of zeroes and ones; viewed this way, we have the reverse lexicographic ordering on $B$, which agrees with the given ordering on the atoms.
 An ordering of $B$ obtained in this way will be called an Rlex ordering.
 This gives a 1-1 correspondence between finite linear orderings, and rlex-ordered finite Boolean algebras; it extends to an equivalence between the category $BAO$ of rlex-ordered finite Boolean algebras, with injective, order-preserving Boolean homomorphisms, and the category of finite linear orderings with surjective maps $f$ such that $a<b$ iff $f \inv(a) <_{rlex} f \inv(b)$.
 This makes it easy to see that $BAO$ admits amalgamation.
 A subalgebra of an Rlex-ordered boolean algebra is also Rlex-ordered, as one can check, with respect to its own atoms.
 It follows that $BAO$ is a Fraiss\'e class, with an $\aleph_0$-categorical amalgamation limit $\widetilde{BAO}$.
 Note that $B_n$ splits into $n!$ types in $\widetilde{BAO}$, differing only by rearrangement of the variables.
 Using this one sees easily that a substructure of a model of $\widetilde{BAO}$ realizing all $\widetilde{BA}$ types, also realizes all $\widetilde{BAO}$-types.
-This will be useful for checking the Ramsey property. \footnote{This theory must be in literature, but I was unable to find a reference.}
+This will be useful for checking the Ramsey property.

 Now (up to bi-interpretability over $\widetilde{BA}$) we have This is easy to deduce from the previous statement.
 Viewed as a definable set in $\widetilde{BAO}$, $B_n$ is definably isomorphic to $B^{[n]} \times Sym(n)$ (map $(a_1,\ldots,a_n) \in B_n$ to the pair $(b,\si)$, where $b$ is the image of $(a_1,\ldots,a_n)$ in $B^{[n]}$ and $\si(a_i)<\si(a_j)$ iff $i<j$.)
 It follows that the sort $B_n$ is Ramsey, and $B^n $ similarly admits a 0-definable embedding into a product of $\union_{k \leq n} B_k$ times a finite set. (describing each $a_i$ as a word in the linearly ordered atoms of the algebra generated by $a_1,\ldots,a_n$.)